Mark Cuban: Personal life

 Cuban has two brothers, Brian and Jeff.

 In September 2002, Cuban married Tiffany Stewart in a private ceremony in Barbados.
 They have two daughters, born in 2003 and 2006, and a son born in 2009.
 They live in a 24000 sqft mansion in the Preston Hollow area of Dallas, Texas.

-Cuban is a vegetarian.
+Cuban has invested in a plant-based meat alternative and is a pescatarian.
 He is a fan of the Pittsburgh Steelers.

 Philanthropy

 In 2003, Cuban founded the Fallen Patriot Fund to help families of U.S. military personnel killed or injured during the Iraq War.

 In June 2015, Cuban made a $5 million donation to Indiana University Bloomington for the "Mark Cuban Center for Sports Media and Technology", which was built inside Assembly Hall, the school's basketball arena.

 In 2020, Cuban picked up homeless former NBA player Delonte West from a gas station in Dallas.
 He paid for a hotel room for West along with his treatment at a drug rehabilitation center.

+In 2025, Cuban made a large donation of an as yet undisclosed amount to Indiana University, specifically to athletics.
+In 2024, he donated $6 million to the school's rugby team.